Turner Park

 Neighborhood Context

-While the park has faced challenges over the years, its location near developing areas like Grand Center and the Central West End positions it for potential revitalization.
+Like many urban parks, Turner has weathered its share of challenges over the years.
+But its location near developing St. Louis hotspots like Grand Center and the Central West End gives it promising potential for revival.

 Community Value